okx/okexchain-docs/building-modules/wasm-module/wasmknife.md

 # Migrating CosmWasm Contracts

-On Exchain, it is possible to initialize a contract as migratable.
+On OKB Chain, it is possible to initialize a contract as migratable.
 This functionality allows the administrator to upload a new version of the contract and then send a migrate message to move to the new code.
 Contracts that have been deployed before implementing the following changes will not be able to be migrated and implemented changes will only be realized when redeploying the contract.

 ## Adding MigrateMsg to the Contract